telerik/kendo-ui-core/docs/web/tabstrip/overview.md

 # TabStrip Overview

-[Kendo UI TabStrip widget](http://demos.telerik.com/kendo-ui/tabstrip/index) displays a collection of tabs with associated content.
+The [Kendo UI TabStrip widget](http://demos.telerik.com/kendo-ui/tabstrip/index) displays a collection of tabs with associated content.
 It is composed of an unordered list of items, representing tabs, and a collection of `div` elements, which contain the content for each tab.

 ## Getting Started

 ### Initialize the TabStrip

 The Kendo UI TabStrip widget can be initialized in two ways:

 * From HTML markup
 * From a JSON data object